I had an opportunity for an impromptu three day weekend.

 At one point we took a slightly different way back.
 The canyon wall would be seen a bit more up close.

 We made it back to camp.
 As far as I could tell, there was only another party of three people in the canyon.
 The few day trippers have left.
-Only the distant and low voices of a few others indicated any people were left in the canyon besides us.
+Only the distant and low voices of a few others indicated any people were left in the canyon beside us.

 Canadian geese could be heard flying along the river.
 Raptors were heard in the distance.
 The night sky came out.
 It was brilliant.
 The water rushing by below and the slight wind in the trees were the other major accompaniments to the night sky.